 If your business is seeking more flexibility, an improved customer experience (CX), and a better way to utilize organizational knowledge, a deep-dive into the cloud solutions discussed here is a great place to start.

 Speaking of employees and customers, cloud computing is improving experiences for both.
 From the consumer side, data is revealing just how important a good experience is.
-In fact, CX is expected to be the #1 factor in buying decisions by the end of 2020.

 For your teammates, the right cloud systems will create a better work environment and easier collaboration.
 And perhaps most exciting of all, emerging AI solutions are eliminating monotonous tasks that monopolize the time of millions of talented people.